DAP2022/DataScienceTrainingCurriculum/programming/pythonii/README.md

 ** This is a 12-hour mini-course that is part of the Jackson Laboratory Data Science Training Program **

-Build on Python basics that you learned in Introduction to Python I.
+Build on Python basics that you learned in Introduction to Python I. Download the [syllabus](Python2Syllabus2025_NEW.docx) for more details.

 ## Course Description:
 This workshop is the second half of the introduction to the Python programming